 However, it didn’t start out that great.
 Maybe you’ve experienced stress while spending time outside your comfort zone?
 I sure did.
 I was reminded of the wide range of emotions I have as a human being.
 I had to deal with anger in a major way the first day of the adventure.
 I was quick to call the anger out as fear, but it was too late, and I took some of my frustration out on my beloved travel companion.
 It was like I’d forgotten all my hours and hours of meditation on and off the yoga mat.
 Poof! my Serenity vanished for over an hour as we drove around the park–in traffic–looking for the perfect place to camp.
 I didn’t know there were going to be so many people in Yosemite National Park!
 We never thought to make a camping reservation!
 Suddenly, we were winging it under the intense pressure to find a good camp spot in one of the two “first come first serve” campgrounds.

 Thank God my consciousness shifted once I expressed my emotions (anger, frustration, annoyance, anxiety = the f-word) and gave myself an attitude adjustment.
 After that, all was well and we soon found a perfect camp spot in the mountains–far away from the crowds.

 I practice mindfulness everyday–even if it’s only for a minute.
-The more I practice mindfulness / meditation the better I feel.
-I am able to let internal distractions go much easier when I practice breath awareness.
+The more I practice meditation the better I feel.
+I am able to let internal and external distractions go much easier than before.
 I am able to laugh at myself as I observe my idiosyncrasies as part of my Self.
-The more I practice the easier it is for me to get calm as soon as I notice stress rearing its ugly mug.

 I love this video!